srdjan/mono-jsx/README.md

 ```

 > [!NOTE]
 > the event handler would never be called in server-side.
-Instead it will be serialized to a string and sent to the client-side. **This means you should NOT use any server-side variables or functions in the event handler.**
+It will be serialized to a string and sent to the client-side. **This means you should NOT use any server-side variables or functions in the event handler.**

 ```tsx
 function Button(this: FC, props: { role: string }) {